Use Transaction STATS_FE to Analyze the Performance of your Web Application

 - network time

-sum of all (client-side HTTP request durations – server-side HTTP request durations)
+sum of all differences (client-side HTTP request durations – server-side HTTP request durations)

 KPIs related to data transfer include